(Click here to browse to Dell.com for the full User Manual)

 DRAC stands for Dell Remote Access Controller.
 It is a hardware device that has its own processor, memory, network interface, and access to the system bus.
 DRAC provides virtual media access, power management and remote console capabilities.
-Such a controller allows you to access and manage your system remotely over HTTPS, through virtually any browser (though we strongly recommend FireFox on all platforms).
-DRAC is specifically designed to provide you the same level of system access as if you were sitting right in front of the local server console in the datacenter.
+It allows you to access and manage your system remotely over HTTPS, through virtually any browser (though we strongly recommend FireFox on all platforms).
+DRAC is specifically designed to simplify remote server access to a level that its similar to accessing the local server console in the datacenter.

-With remote console a user can see video output of the server and make any input from keyboard or mouse, as if sitting in front of the server.
-Remote console uses Active X or Java application (user selectable, but we highly recommend to use Java) which displays a window showing the video output and which takes keyboard and mouse input.
+With remote console a user can see video output of the server and make any input from keyboard or mouse, as if accessing the server on site.
+Remote console uses Active X or Java application (user selectable, but we highly recommend using Java) which displays a window showing the video output and takes keyboard and mouse input.
 It is similar to other remote access solutions like Remote Desktop Connection for windows or KVM over IP.

-User may reboot (power cycle), turn off and turn on the server even if the core operating system has crashed or shutdown.
+User can reboot (power cycle), turn off and turn on the server even when the core operating system has crashed or shutdown.

-DRAC allows a user to mount remotely-shared disk images as if they were connected directly to the server.
-Together with the remote console, this gives users the ability to re-install an operating system without ever touching the server itself, a task which traditionally required local console access to the physical machine.
-Administrators can control virtual media through the browser or through the OpenManage tools provided by Dell, though specific versions of browsers restrict some functionality.
+DRAC allows a user to mount remotely-shared disk images as if they were connected to the server on site.
+Together with the remote console, this gives users the ability to re-install an operating system without physically accessing the server, a task which traditionally required local console access to themachine.
+Administrators can control virtual media through the browser or through the OpenManage tools provided by Dell.
+Please note: some versions of popularbrowsers restrict certain functionality.

-Another important feature of Dell Remote Access Controller is hardware monitoring.
+Hardware monitoring is another important feature of Dell Remote Access Controller.
 A user can see the status of all major hardware components such as power supplies, fans, RAID cards, as well as environmental factors like air and CPU temperatures.
-A System event Log (SEL) keeps accurate historical records of the events, so an administrator can spot recurring patterns and take action before a failure occurs.
+A System event Log (SEL) keeps accurate historical records of the events, allowing an administrator to spot recurring patterns and take action before a failure occurs.

 How to access DRAC ?